Mastering TipKit: Advanced

 CoreEventRecord

-Below is the approximate definition of CoreEventRecord, which is used to record information related to the Event definition.
+Here is a rough definition of CoreEventRecord, which is used to record information related to event definitions.

 Swift